-The names of persons who at any time during the financial year were directors (trustees) of the company and the company secretary are
+The names of persons who at any time during the financial year were directors (trustees) of the company and the company secretary are as listed on page 3.

 Payment of Creditors

 The directors acknowledge their responsibility for ensuring compliance with the provisions of the EC (Late Payment in Commercial Transactions) Regulations 2012.
 It is the company's policy to agree payment terms with all suppliers and to adhere to those payment terms.